BELOW ARE THE 2021 POOL RULES. PLEASE BE SURE TO ACCEPT THE POOL RULES ON YOUR WILD APRICOT MEMBERSHIP ACCOUNT.

 SECTION 6 - HEALTH AND SANITATION

-- For additional measures in response to COVID-19, please visit the "COVID-19 Response" page.
+For additional measures in response to COVID-19, please see the "COVID-19 Response" by clicking here.

 SECTION 7 - DIVING

 When a diver surfaces, he/she will immediately clear out of the diving area.